GuardianAudits/SolidityLab/encyclopedia-of-solidity-attack-vectors/contract-cannot-accept-ether-dos.md

 Indeed, the above contract has no `receive` nor `fallback` function.

-From there the contract is Doom as soon as a contract that didn't implement those function becomes the new King.<br>
+From there the contract is Doom as soon as this contract becomes the new King.<br>
 The King will stay King forever but could never get back the money they bid.<br>

 ## Mitigation and Best Practice:

-In this example to prevent this we could : <br><br>
+In this example, to prevent this we could : <br><br>

-  - Give access to the `owner` to remove the current king (but it would not be decentralized).
+  - Give access to the `owner` to remove the current king (but it would not be decentralized):
 ```solidity
     // Emergency function to reclaim the throne if Ether transfer fails persistently
     function reclaimThrone() external {